 Collective Memory at Sites of Atrocity & Loss

-Walk to Umschlagplatz from Lublin Old Town (formerly the Jewish Ghetto) ` from Umschlagplatz Jews were transported to the Belzec Death Camp
+Rememberance Walk to Umschlagplatz from Lublin Old Town (formerly the Jewish Ghetto) ~ from Umschlagplatz Jews were transported to the Belzec Death Camp

-All images above were taken in January 2017 and July 2017 (except the archival images)
+All images above were taken between January 2017 and August 2017 (except the archival images)

 © Barry Falk 2017